ccmucdenver/ccm-docs/docs/updates.md

 * Temperature management now resumes jobs and nodes suspended for overheating, after the temperature drops enough.

 * **If your job is suspended to protect the computer hardware, please wait until it gets resumed automatically.
-This should not take longer than 5 to 10 minutes.
-Do not attempt to defeat these restrictions.**
+This should not take longer than 5  minutes.
+Please do not attempt to defeat these restrictions.**

 * We also increase the speed of the node fans proactively as the CPU temperatures increase.